'I remember when Guardiola explained the false nine' - Messi talks through positional evolution at Barca | Goal.com

 And while many look at the 32-year-old as a player who could easily shine in most roles on the pitch, Messi revealed that his positional evolution generally came through good management – especially in his earlier years.

-“I had already played a year or two of 11-a-side football in Argentina with Newell's and I was playing behind the striker,” Messi told La Liga on DAZN.
+"I got to play one or two years of 11-a-side football in Argentina with Newells, and there I played behind the playmaker," Messi told La Liga on DAZN.

-“Then when I arrived at Barca the 3-4-3 was used and that was perfect for me because I played at the top of the midfield diamond.
-I could still move the same way as when I was a kid.
-I was very free.
+"When I arrived at Barca we had a 3-4-3 formation, which was tricky for me because I was playing in the upper part of the diamond.

+"I was a playmaker used to what I’d been doing since I was little, moving around with a lot of freedom.
+And sometimes I played on the wing."

+"The reality is that I didn’t have another choice and I was put onto the right," he said.

-“Rijkaard put me on the right - I didn't have a choice,” he added.
-“It was a totally new role for me because I had never played in that position.
-I had to adapt and eventually I got used to it.
+"Rijkaard played me on the right, which was a completely new position for me.
+I’d never played there before.
+I had to start off on that side, and I slowly got used to it.

 One of the most famous roles played by Messi is the 'false nine', a position introduced by Guardiola ahead of a headline El Clasico date with Real Madrid - and one that sparked plenty of discussion due to the novel nature of the tactic.